Privacy Policy — Pitch Like This

 - Leads (people who voluntarily fill forms on your campaign) are visible only to you in your dashboard.

-- We use Supabase (DB), Vercel/Netlify (hosting), Google Analytics (usage), and LinkedIn (OAuth authentication).
+- We use Supabase (DB), Vercel/Netlify (hosting), Google Analytics (usage), Vercel Speed Insights (anonymous performance metrics), LinkedIn (OAuth authentication), and Upstash Redis (short-lived queues and rate limiting).

 - No LLM trains on your data in the current live version of the app.